A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Methods

 \subsection{Learning curves and initial non-learning periods}

-Learning curves, which graphically represent the performance of agents based on their cumulative experienced time steps, are shown in Fig \ref{fig:shift_learning_curves}A. These show mean episode length for individual agents, where an episode length of 200 means the time limit was reached before the agent made it to the target.
+Learning curves graphically represent the performance of agents based on their cumulative experienced time steps, shown in Fig \ref{fig:shift_learning_curves}A. These show mean episode length for individual agents, where an episode length of 200 indicates that the time limit was reached and the agent failed to reach the target.
 At the start of training, agents perform random actions due to their randomly initialized neural networks.
-The first meaningful learning signals occur when agents accidentally reach the goal, from which they quickly learn to replicate successful actions.
-The learning curves show a steep increase in performance as the agents develop effective strategies at this point.
+The first meaningful learning signals occur when agents first reach the goal, from which they quickly learn to replicate successful trajectories.
+The learning curves show a steep improvement in performance as the agents develop effective strategies.

 This pattern leads to an initial non-performant period which has random length, and its length does not impact learning dynamics afterwards.
-Since the shortcut path is shorter, it is easier for an agent taking random actions to reach the platform when the shortcut is open.
+It is easier for an agent taking random actions to reach the platform when the shortcut is open.
 Hence, agents trained with a higher probability $p$ of the shortcut being open typically experience a shorter non-performant period.
 We disregard this initial variability by looking for the first time an agent's average episode length drops below 180 time steps, shown by dots in Fig \ref{fig:shift_learning_curves}A. Fig \ref{fig:shift_learning_curves}B adjusts learning curves to start from this point, providing a clearer view of learning progression.
 Each agent undergoes training for $6e6$ time steps beyond this initial point, and all results in this paper will use these shifted starting points.